Zay Jones: Jacksonville Jaguars

 On March 16, 2022, Jones signed a three-year, $24 million contract with the Jacksonville Jaguars.
+In Week 15 against the Dallas Cowboys, Jones recorded 109 receiving yards and three touchdowns in the 40–34 victory.
 In the 2022 season, Jones appeared in 16 games and recorded 82 receptions for 823 receiving yards and five receiving touchdowns.
-In the Wild Card Round against the Los Angeles Chargers, he had eight receptions for 74 receiving yards and one touchdown in the 31–30 victory.
+In the Wild Card Round against the Chargers, he had eight receptions for 74 receiving yards and one touchdown in the 31–30 victory.